 “Then why did you even talk with her?”
 I asked, looking at him funny.
 Personally, I would’ve left and parted ways there and then.

 Phil chuckled.
 “Because I couldn’t.
 She stepped into my life like an annoying leech, sucking away at my blood, but…she wasn’t bad.
 She just didn’t know much.”

 I couldn’t help but think he’s a sadist.
 How could he think that wasn’t bad?
 Leeches are awful.

 “Then she grew on me, it took some time, but I enjoyed watching her act like an idiot.
 Sometimes she’s a bit clueless; other times, she can be intelligent.”
 Phil chuckled.

 “So, do you like her?”

-Phil stopped for a moment, I thought I heard him turn around a few times.
+Phil stopped for a moment.
+I thought I heard him turn around a few times.
 I turned my head towards him, wondering what he was doing.
-Our eyes met, he face was unusually close, catching me completely off guard.
+Our eyes met, his face was unusually close, catching me completely off guard.

 “W-w-what?”
 I stuttered, quite unnerved at how intensely he was making me squirm.

 He raised up his hand, touching my nose.
 Slowly, he patted it and sighed.
 “You’re an idiot.”

 “What?!”
 I barked, completely off guard in what he said.
 “I am not!
 I resent that.”